FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes.md

 - Connect a Send input to a source reset all parameters

 #### Important
-- Win10 - dump, get and ? messages don't work
+- Win10 - /source/1/dump messages doesn't work
-- OSC - Rotation X,Y and Z button aren't refreshed on automation and OSC message reception
+- OSC - Rotation X,Y and Z buttons aren't refreshed on automation and OSC message reception
 - The second OSC output status is not retained in AAX / AAX VENUE.
 Make sure you enable it after a reboot or an AAX host rack reset.
 - Broadcast OSC messages are not received on macOS.
 Workaround: use unicast

+---

 ## Build 21.4.0.50030